xTheFreeZe/wiki.marwin/On-libc-usage-(early-draft).md

 On all systems except Linux libc is the only official system API.
 (WinAPI in case of Windows.)

-The syscall API is unstable.
+The syscall API is private or unstable.

 The Go team used to use syscalls instead of libc on non-Linux systems, but they moved to libc instead: